SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/TITUS_Event_Display.md

-How to Run the Event Display(#How-to-Run-the-Event-Display)
+How to Run the Event Display
 ----------------------------------------------------------------------------

 Once you have done the setup above, you can run TITUS by typing:\